datastax/labs/dse-k8s-operator/README.md

 ## Prerequisites

 1. A Kubernetes cluster running version 1.13.0 or higher.
-The operator may function with older releases, but formal verification is pending.
+The operator may function with older releases, but certification is pending.
 2. The ability to download images from Docker Hub from within the Kubernetes cluster.
 3. At least one Kubernetes worker node per DSE instance.